ryankrdh/Springboard-Career-Track/unit22_sql/notes.md

 In this example, we can say movies is the referencing table, and studios is the referenced table.

 > <br/> > <br/> > <br/> > <br/> > <br/> > <br/>

+In SQL, there are three types of relationships--one-to-one (1:1), one-to-many (1:N) or many-to-many (M:N)--which can be modeled.
+The six tables (Students, Lecturers, Courses, StudentLecturer, StudentCourse and LecturerCourse) will be used to illustrate these relationships.
+The Students, Lecturers and Courses tables are the master tables and relationships are built using the other three tables, the StudentLecturer, StudentCourse and LecturerCourse.

+Let's first discuss the concept of primary and foreign keys.
+The keys can be a single field or formed using a combination of fields in the table.
+Every table can have only one primary key and the primary key must be unique (i.e. the value of a primary key must be different for each row of data in the table).
+In the diagram from a moment ago, the vertical key symbol shows the field which is the primary key of the table.